Andresdamelio/andresdamelio/README.md

 - 🤔 &nbsp; Explore new technologies and develop software solutions.
 - 🎓 &nbsp; Computer engineer.
-- 💼 &nbsp; Frontend Developer at Shipit Latam.
+- 💼 &nbsp; Frontend Developer at N5 NOW.
 - 🌱 &nbsp; Learning more about frontend development and UX/UI.
 - 💚 &nbsp; Platzi student
 - 📫 &nbsp; How to reach me: me@andresdamelio.tech